International Society for Biofabrication Bylaws

 Each Society member with voting rights has one vote.
-Members not present at the general assembly may vote before the meeting electronically or transfer their voting right to another member in written form.
-Each member may only accept one voting right transfer.
+Members not present at the general assembly can vote electronically.
+Transfer of voting rights to another member is not possible.
 Electronic voting is only valid if done latest by 48 hours before start of the meeting.

 Any resolution is accepted if a simple majority of the attending members vote for it.
 In case of a tie vote, the vote of the President shall determine acceptance.
 A vote on a change of the Statutes, or on the dissolution of the Society shall require a two thirds (2/3) majority of all members.

 Proposed amendments to the Bylaws or other business can also be voted by electronic means outside a physical General Assembly meeting and must be announced to all members with voting rights by regular mail or electronically to all members with voting rights at least 15 days before the electronic voting date in question.
 Any member may request to see the detailed anonymous voting results.

 Article 3: Board of Directors

 Members of the Board of Directors serve a term of three (3) years.
 The Board of Directors (herein referred to as “the Board”) will preferably consist of at least fifteen (15) members (of which five (5) come from Europe/Africa, five (5) come from Asia-pacific and five (5) come from the Americas), who are elected by the General Assembly.
 In the event of a vacancy in any position, the replacement is elected or appointed according to rules and procedures set by the board.
 The term of the replacement is the remaining term of the replaced person.